 Confidentiality is crucial to a fair and effective reporting procedure.
-It is unacceptable and potentially defamatory for concerns of child abuse (and abusers) to be spread throughout the organisation rather than being directed through a formal complaints process.
+It is unacceptable and potentially defamatory for concerns of abuse toward vulnerable people (and abusers) to be spread throughout the organisation rather than being directed through a formal complaints process.
+Individuals must be given the opportunity to report anonymously which may be done by reporting the incident to the HDFA In-Country Director or a board member.
 All participants must understand the importance of following the set reporting lines when concerns arise.
-Confidentiality protects the child, the notifier, the respondent and the organisation, and ensures a fair and proper process.
+Confidentiality protects the vulnerable person, the notifier, the respondent and the organisation, and ensures a fair and proper process.